 Common interview accommodations include:

-• Extended time limits for completing responses
+- Extended time limits for completing responses

-• Alternative formats for questions (text instead of video)
+- Alternative formats for questions (text instead of video)

-• Screen reader compatible platforms
+- Screen reader compatible platforms

-• Sign language interpreters for live portions
+- Sign language interpreters for live portions

-WCAG 2.1 AA compliance covers technical accessibility requirements.
+- WCAG 2.1 AA compliance covers technical accessibility requirements.
 Key criteria include keyboard navigation, color contrast ratios, and compatibility with assistive technology.

-Documentation requirements include keeping records of accommodation requests and responses.
+- Documentation requirements include keeping records of accommodation requests and responses.
 This helps demonstrate good-faith efforts to provide equal access.

-Reducing bias in AI-scored interviews
+Reducing bias in one-way video interviews

 Many one-way interview platforms use artificial intelligence to analyze candidate responses.
 AI scoring can introduce bias against candidates with disabilities if not properly managed.

-Human oversight combines AI efficiency with human judgment.
+- Human oversight combines AI efficiency with human judgment.
 Trained reviewers can identify when accommodations affect AI scoring and adjust evaluations accordingly.

-Regular auditing involves checking hiring outcomes by disability status and testing AI systems for discriminatory patterns.
+- Regular auditing involves checking hiring outcomes by disability status and testing AI systems for discriminatory patterns.
 If bias is detected, algorithms can be updated or human review processes strengthened.

-Delivering accommodations effectively
+Delivering accommodations for one-way interviews effectively

 Clear communication about accommodations starts with inclusive language in job postings.
 Standard text might read: “We welcome applications from candidates with disabilities and will provide reasonable accommodations throughout the hiring process.”

-Request processes work best when they're simple and accessible through multiple channels.
+- Request processes work best when they're simple and accessible through multiple channels.
 Options include online forms, email, and phone contacts.
 Response times for accommodation requests should be clearly communicated.

-Support contacts handle accommodation logistics and questions.
+- Support contacts handle accommodation logistics and questions.
 Dedicated staff members receive training on common accommodations and company policies for providing support.

-Measuring accessibility success
+Measuring accessibility success of your async interviews

 Tracking the right metrics helps identify areas for improvement in accessible hiring.

-• Completion rates: how many candidates with disabilities finish the interview process compared to those without disabilities
+- Completion rates: how many candidates with disabilities finish the interview process compared to those without disabilities

-• Accommodation delivery time: how quickly supports are provided after requests
+- Accommodation delivery time: how quickly supports are provided after requests

-• Candidate feedback: post-interview surveys that capture accommodation quality and overall process usability
+- Candidate feedback: post-interview surveys that capture accommodation quality and overall process usability

 Creating accessible hiring experiences